-Horizontal articulation options include other bachelor's degrees, such as STADIO's Bachelor of Business Administration (117863) or STADIO's Bachelor of Commerce in Law (117872) or STADIO's specialist Bachelor of Commerce in Digital Marketing (117889) or Bachelor of Commerce in Project Management (117899) degrees.
+Horizontal articulation options include other bachelor's degrees, such as STADIO's Bachelor of Business Administration (117863) or STADIO's Bachelor of Commerce in Law (117872) degrees.
 Diagonal articulation options usually allow graduates to move into Advanced Diploma programmes in a specialist field.
 An appropriate example is the STADIO Advanced Diploma in Management (117865).